huaminghuangtw/Evergreen-Notes/Permanent-Notes/work-smart.md

 >
 > The teacher replies, “10 years.”
 >
 > The student, looking impatient, responds, “I want to master it faster than that.
 I will work harder than anyone else.
 I will push myself to practice for many hours every single day.
-I won't rest until I become a master.
+I won’t rest until I become a master.
 How long will it take then?”
 >
 > The teacher considers this new information, smiles, and answers, “20 years.”